-The Office of Energy Infrastructure Security (OEIS) will aid the Federal Energy Regulatory Commission (FERC) in identifying potential risks to FERC-jurisdictional facilities from cyber attacks and such physical threats as electromagnetic pulses, as well as seeking solutions to the problem.
+The new Office of Energy Infrastructure Security (OEIS) will aid the Commission in identifying potential risks to Federal Energy Regulatory Commission jurisdictional facilities from cyber attacks and such physical threats as electromagnetic pulses, as well as seeking solutions to the problem.
 OEIS, which will have a staff of 10-15, will be led by Joseph McClelland, who has been director of FERC's Office of Electric Reliability since 2006.

 "Creating this office allows FERC to leverage its existing resources with those of other government agencies and private industry in a coordinated, focused manner," Wellinghoff said.
 "Effective mitigation of cyber and other physical attacks requires rapid interactions among regulators, industry and federal and state agencies."